 Minsk Botanical Garden

 I wasn’t planning to visit Minsk Botanical Garden but my beloved friend recommended it so we ended up going there and it was a great idea!
-Countless of exotic plants and flowers from all over the world and the place is very quiet and peaceful!
-It was a little bit hot that day and I admit that I was complaining about it but we still enjoyed it a lot.
+Countless number of exotic plants and flowers from all over the world and the place is very quiet and peaceful!
+It was a little bit hot that day and I admit that I was complaining about the heat a bit but we still enjoyed it a lot.
 It was a very beautiful day.
 Once again, a photo can say a thousand of words:

 National Library of Belarus is an “interesting” looking building that was built in 2006.
 Some people find it “ugly” but I guess I like the design.
 Unfortunately, I realized that I didn’t take any photo of the building from outside but if you want to see how it looks like, simply click here.

-The view of Minsk suburbs from the observation deck on top of the building is very beautiful and worth seeing.
-There’s also a little cafe there where we had a delicious dessert and Belarusian bottled ice tea.
+The view of Minsk suburbs from the observation deck on top of the building is beautiful and worth seeing.
+There’s also a little cafe next to the observation deck where we had a delicious dessert and Belarusian bottled ice tea (it was tasty).
 This huge library is less than 8 minutes walk from Uschod subway station.

 Food in Minsk